Questions and Answers will be updated each Friday, or more frequently if necessary. Please check back.

 Q: Is it common for those being referred through your program to have AHCCCS or will most of your referrals be billed to the U.S. Courts program?

 A: It is common for people to have AHCCCS, however, not everyone does and those are directly billed to the U.S. Courts.
-At times, AHCCCS will only cover partial treatment, if this happens the Court would then pick up where AHCCCS coverage stopped.
+At times, AHCCCS will only cover partial treatment, if this happens the Court would then pick up where AHCCCS coverage stopped with a 45.

 Q: When bidding for two contracts, do I need to complete a packet for each location?